mochi-hpc-experiments/mochi-boot-camp/ecp-am-2020/sessions/hands-on/README.md

 that customizes Spack by informing it of system packages that it should reuse, and specifies a subset of network transports to use for Mochi.

-We have provided a pre-configured `packages.yaml` file for this purpose in the JLSE environment.
+We have provided a pre-configured `packages.yaml` file for this purpose that is already tailored to the Summit environment.
 It primarily does the following:

 * informs Spack to use already available software for certain common system packages (Spack by default will build these packages itself)